sombriks/example-list-files/README.md

 # example-list-files

-sampling using a maven package provided on maven central
+Sample project using a maven package provided on maven central